Rolling Down to Old Maui

 "Rolling Down to Old Maui" (or Mohee) (Roud 2005) is a traditional sea song.
 It expresses the anticipation of the crew of a whaling vessel of its return to Maui after a season of whaling in the Kamchatka Sea.

 Origin

 Although the words have been found in records going back to the mid 19th century, there is some dispute about the accuracy and provenance of the melody.
-The words of Rolling Down to Old Mohee have been found in a copybook of a sailor called George Piper, who was on a whaling ship between 1866-1872.
-Similar lyrics were recorded by Joanna Colcord in her collection in 1924, where she stated that the melody had been forgotten.
+The words of "Rolling Down to Old Mohee" have been found in a copybook of a sailor called George Piper, who was on a whaling ship between 1866 and 1872.
+Similar lyrics were recorded by Joanna Colcord in her collection Roll and Go, Songs of American Sailormen in 1924, where she stated that the melody had been forgotten.
+She included additional details in the 1938 edition of her book, titled simply Songs of American Sailormen.

 Other references point to a version recorded in the journal of the whaling ship Atkins Adams from 1855.

-The tune strongly resembles that of the popular 18th-century song "Miller of Dee" and could be derived from it.
+The tune most commonly associated with the song in modern recordings resembles that of the popular 18th-century song "Miller of Dee" but it is unknown what tune was actually associated with the words historically, as only the words were preserved.